Anugrahsr/CYP8B1/README.md

 # CYP8B1
 CYP8B1 is a single exonic gene that determines the ratio of primary bile salts.
 The code and data provided in this project are part of the below manuscript.
-The scripts and data were organised to ensure the credibility and replicability of the results reported.
-However, the goal of this project is not to release a fully-automate pipeline.
+The scripts and data are organised to ensure the integrity, credibility and replicability of the results reported.
+However, the goal of this repository is not to release a fully-automate pipeline and is beyond the scope of this manuscript.

 <h2 style="text-align: center;"><strong>Signatures of relaxed selection in the <em>CYP8B1</em> gene of birds and mammals</strong></h2>
 <p style="text-align: center;">Sagar Sharad Shinde<sup>1</sup>, Lokdeep Teekas<sup>1</sup>, Sandhya Sharma<sup>1</sup>, Nagarjun Vijay<sup>1</sup></p>